 Most Testamentary Trust Wills only cost $295 plus GST more than a standard Will.
 There is usually no extra charge for having multiple trusts (say one for each child) in the one Will.

 Testamentary trusts are an excellent estate planning tool that should be considered for all clients making a Will irrespective of their financial position.
-If you are considering a Testamentary Trust as part of your estate plan please Contact either Danny Beger or Bree Burns on 8362 6400 to discuss on a no obligation basis.
+If you are considering a Testamentary Trust as part of your estate plan please Contact either Danny Beger or Kristina Piper on 8362 6400 to discuss on a no obligation basis.

 Read our Client Reviews and then talk to us about testamentary trust wills on a no obligation basis.